Council of Tours (1163): Excommunication

 The first act by the Council was to restate the ban of excommunication of Pope Victor IV.
 The renewed excommunication, previously imposed at the Council of Montpellier, omitted Emperor Frederick Barbarossa's name.
 Alexander stated, "We exclude the emperor, whom I wish to reconcile to us on these matters."
 Despite Alexander's charity, Frederick Barbarossa would support Paschal III following Victor IV's death in 1164.

 Heresy

 Building on previous measures by the Council of Montpellier, the Cathars in Languedoc faced severe punishments enacted by the Council.
-Ian Robinson, professor of history and senior fellow of Trinity College, however, contends that the Council of Tours was the first to address the issue of Albigensians in southern France.
+Ian Robinson, professor of history at Trinity College, however, contends that the Council of Tours was the first to address the issue of Albigensians in southern France.
 The council declared the Albigensians heretics, decreed that secular princes jail them, seize their lands, and banned commercial trade with them.
-According to Robert Ian Moore, professor emeritus of history at Newcastle University, the Council's call for the annihilation of the Albigensians, as they were,"spreading like a cancer from Toulouse through Gascony and neighbouring regions", could be seen as a formal declaration of war on heresy.
+According to Robert Ian Moore, professor emeritus of history at Newcastle University, the Council's call for the annihilation of the Albigensians, as they were, "spreading like a cancer from Toulouse through Gascony and neighbouring regions", could be seen as a formal declaration of war on heresy.